gregdegruy/opengl-playground/wiki/BasicOOP.md

         ```

 * Textures
-    * Image files loaded into CPU memory and Shader draws by reading the images pixel array and defining what color is for earch array element.
+    * Image files loaded into CPU memory and Shader draws by reading the images pixel array and defining what color is for each array element.
     * Use [stb image loader](https://github.com/nothings/stb) header file.
     * In OpenGL bottom left is (0,0) so we must flip our image.
     * Need "Slots" to bind textures to, most desktops have 32 slots